abidkhan484/abidkhan484.github.io/content/about.md

 author = ["Abid"]
 +++

 Hi there!
 Abid has been working as a professional software developer since 2018.
-Before that, he has started learning software engineering in 2012.
+Before that, he has started learning software engineering in 2015 after dropouts.

 In his professional career, he has used a couple of technologies and tools for client support.
 Most of them are PHP-based backend development like Codeigniter, Drupal, Slim.
 He's also tasted Python-based Django, Flask, and some web scraping tools like Scrapy, Selenium web driver.
 He has also tried the Javascript-based front-end framework React.